-Once you have a GitHub account, you can get started on the assignment by following this link: https://classroom.github.com/a/Yft2rE0
+Once you have a GitHub account, you can get started on the assignment by following this link: https://classroom.github.com/assignment-invitations/b4c32cde299a0760d9ed939ecf04f79e

 After you've accepted the assignment, GitHub will create a repository for you to work with.
 A repository is GitHub's terminology for your code base.
 It will automatically be populated with the code needed to get started on your assignment.
+For instance, for Assignment 1: Critters, this includes the five necessary Python files defining the Critter class and its environment.